Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- commands affecting the server should be transactional (either completely performed on the server, or completely ignored by it)

-	- clients have to be controlled, regarding their number (maximum number of clients at a time) and their behaviour (flow control to avoid denial of service)
+	- clients have to be controlled, regarding their number (maximum number of clients at a time) and their behavior (flow control, to avoid denial of service)

 	- there should be a way of propagating and synchronizing resources (ex: media content) between the server baseline versions and each client, as client-side deprecated or incomplete versions have to be updated to match the server ones